Shirly8/Sift/README.md

     USER["User Correction<br/>0.99, permanent"] --> DONE
 ```

 At scale: the rule engine costs nothing.
-LLM fallback costs ~$0.002 per merchant.
-Classify everything with LLM at 1M users and you're spending ~$1.4M/month.
-Rules handle 70% for free.
-LLM only touches the ambiguous 30%.
+LLM fallback costs per merchant.
+The rule engine handles the majority of merchants for free.
+The LLM only touches what's ambiguous.

 User corrections lock at 0.99 and permanently override everything.
 That's the most reliable signal in the system.